ott vs ctv

 The ad formats and creatives used for CTV and OTT advertising can also vary as publishers on OTT platforms tend to have much more flexibility in exploring different ad formats.
 CTV ads are generally between 30 to 60 seconds and are designed to perform well on TV screens.

 On the other hand, OTT ads are designed to perform well on various devices such as mobile phones, tablets, and desktop computers.
-Almost every OTT platform today deploys different combinations of ad formats so that advertisers can buy OTT ads that work best for them.
+OTT platforms support flexible ad formats aligned with interactive advertising, enabling experimentation across devices while maintaining strong user engagement.

 As a publisher, it is important to be aware of different kinds of pricing models on CTV and OTT platforms so that you can decide where to advertise.